 Suzan Ilcan, Marcia Oliver, and Laura Connoy

-9. Transnationalism and Secondary Schooling Policy in Ontario, Canada: Globalization, Privatization, and Competing Priorities
+9. Transnationalism and secondary schooling policy in Ontario, Canada: Globalisation, privatisation, and competing priorities

-Julie E. E. Young, Luann Good Gingrich, Adrienne Wiebe, and Miriam Harder
+Julie Young, Luann Good Gingrich, Adrienne Wiebe, and Miriam Harder

 Anita Böcker, Vincent Horn, and Cornelia Schweppe